A theory for combinations of risk measures: Introduction

-We apply our framework to the special situation where $\mathcal{I}$ is a subset of probability measures since we frequently do not know if there is a correct one, but we have instead a set of candidates.
-We consider the concept of probability-based risk measurement, which is a collection of risk measures from a functional on the set of distributions generated by probabilities in $\mathcal{I}$.
-The stream of robust risk measures, as in \cite{Cont2010}, \cite{Kratschmer2014} and \cite{Kiesel2016}, explores such uncertainty in a more statistical fashion, while our approach is probabilistic.
-Works such as those of \cite{Bartl2018}, \cite{Bellini2018}, and \cite{Guo2018} focus on particular risk measures, instead of a general framework. \cite{Laeven2013}, \cite{Frittelli2018}, \cite{Jokhadze2018}, \cite{Wang2018} and \cite{Qian2019} explore frameworks for risk measures considering multiple probabilities.
-However, they do not develop exaclty the same features we do.
-In these studies, restrictive assumptions are made on the set $\mathcal{I}$, such as it being finite and possessing a reference measure.
-We in our turn solely assume non-emptiness.

-We have structured the rest of this paper as follows: in section \ref{sec:back} we expose preliminaries regarding notation, a brief background on the theory of risk measures in order to support our framework and our proposed approach with some examples; in section \ref{sec:prop} we present results regarding properties of combination functions and how they affect the resulting risk measures in both financial and continuity properties; in section \ref{sec:main} we develop and prove our results on representations of resulting risk measures in terms of properties from both $\rho_{\mathcal{I}}$ and $f$ for the general and law invariant cases, as well we address a representation for the worst-case risk measure; in section \ref{sec:prob} we explore the special framework of probability-based risk measurement, exposing results specific to this context such as representations, stochastic orders and elicitability.
+We have structured the rest of this paper as follows: in Section \ref{sec:back} we expose preliminaries regarding notation, a brief background on the theory of risk measures in order to support our framework and our proposed approach with some examples; in Section \ref{sec:prop} we present results regarding properties of combination functions and how they affect the resulting risk measures in both financial and continuity properties; in Section \ref{sec:main} we develop and prove our results on representations of resulting risk measures in terms of properties from both the set of candidates and the combination for the general convex and law invariant cases, as well we address a representation for the worst-case risk measure; in Section \ref{sec:accept} we present results on how properties of combination functions affect the resulting risk measures acceptance set and provide a general characterization for the convex and coherent cases.